UtbOvertorneaPM/EquipmentManagementSystem/README.md

 # Installing

-1. Extract the [newest version](https://github.com/UtbOvertorneaPM/EquipmentManagementSystem/releases) to the location where you wish to host the application.
+1. Download and Extract the [newest version](https://github.com/UtbOvertorneaPM/EquipmentManagementSystem/releases) to the folder on the computer/server where you wish to host the application.

 2. Create a new MySql db using either MySql CLI or workbench.